 - Learn about different tree species and critters on your vacation.
 Record location, name of species, and type of climate

-- Host an energy fair for your community
+- Volunteer at an eco-fair for your community

 - Compare the costs and benefits of renewable energy sources